Alternative approach to the optimality of the threshold strategy for spectrally negative Levy processes

-\baselineskip=12pt
+\baselineskip=20pt

-{ {\bf Abstract}} Consider the optimal dividend problem for an insurance company whose uncontrolled surplus precess evolves as a spectrally negative L\'evy process.
+0.01cm { {\bf Abstract}} Consider the optimal dividend problem for an insurance company whose uncontrolled surplus precess evolves as a spectrally negative L\'evy process.
 We assume that dividends are paid to the shareholders according to admissible strategies whose dividend rate is bounded by a constant.
 The objective is to find a dividend policy so as to maximize the expected discounted value of dividends which are paid to the shareholders until the company is ruined.
-Kyprianou, Loeffen and P\'erez [28] have shown that a refraction strategy (also called threshold strategy) forms an optimal strategy under the condition that the L\'evy measure has a completely monotone density.
-In this paper, we propose an alternative approach to this optimal problem.
+In this paper, we shown that a threshold strategy (also called refraction strategy) forms an optimal strategy under the condition that the L\'evy measure has a completely monotone density.